JoramKeijser/JoramKeijser.github.io/index.md

 A blog about computational neuroscience, evolution, and machine learning.
-The title of this blog was inspired by the poetic [closing passage](https://en.m.wikipedia.org/wiki/On_the_Origin_of_Species#Concluding_remarks) of Darwin's 1859 book On the Origin of Species.
+The title of this blog was inspired by the poetic [closing passage](https://en.m.wikipedia.org/wiki/On_the_Origin_of_Species#Concluding_remarks) of Darwin's *On the Origin of Species*.